 Once mixture is warm, remove from heat and leave aside for one hour (for infusion).
 Meanwhile pour remaining 250ml heavy cream into a bowl and set a strainer over the top.
 In another bowl, whisk the egg yolks.

 Strain the custard into the 250ml heavy cream over the ice bath.
 As you can see above my custard is lumpy.
 I must have missed my timing during the custard warming process as I was busy snapping.
 Don’t throw the vanilla pod yet.
 Add back to the custard.
+So it took a little bit of extra time to make all the custard go through the sieve.

 Tsk I gave the custard a try and it taste just like the vanilla custard tart I made before.